giampaolo/psutil/docs/platform.rst

 Except where a hard minimum is enforced, older releases may also work but are not guaranteed to be supported.

+The minimum above is what the source builds against.
+Prebuilt macOS wheels target 10.15, so 10.9 to 10.14 need to build from source.

 Architectures
 ^^^^^^^^^^^^^